MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-export-and-print-intrastat-reports.md

 ## Deprecated Intrastat Funcionallity

-In the following text you can read details about deprecated old Intrastat Journals functionality.
-For new updated version of Intrastat, you can find instruction [here](/../../finance-how-setup-report-intrastat.md).
+This article provides details about the deprecated Intrastat Journals functionality.
+To learn more about the updated version of Intrastat, go to [Set up Intrastat reporting](../../finance-how-setup-report-intrastat.md).

 ### To print the German Intrastat checklist